 The second intervention lasted two and a half hours.

 “It was the most difficult of my life.
-In fetal surgery, we do not always know the steps of everything that is going to happen, we are not always clear about what is inside.
-I had a moving target, which was the tumor, inside another moving target, which was the amniotic fluid, and I was trying to reach the mass with something that could not move: my needle,” says the surgeon, who operated with the help of Dr. Juliana Rezende, resident doctors, the team of nurses and anesthesia.
+In fetal surgery, we do not always know the steps of everything that is going to happen, we are not always clear regarding what is inside.
+I had a moving target, which was the tumor, inside another moving target, which was the amniotic fluid, and I was trying to reach the mass with something that might not move: my needle,” says the surgeon, who operated with the help of Dr. Juliana Rezende, resident doctors, the team of nurses and anesthesia.

 This time, the tumor did not grow back, and Ragnar was born at the end of the pregnancy, on May 18.
-The first X-ray taken after his birth showed no signs of the tumor.
+The first X-ray taken following his birth showed no signs of the tumor.

 “In three months, we will do a chest tomography, a more complete exam.
 Our expectation is to find areas with fibrosis due to the healing of the destroyed tumor.
 And of course that this baby does not need more surgeries,” says the doctor.